sjkchang/Cloze/README.md

 To verify: Go to account on the nav bar, and fill out the form for what you want to change.
 Log out and log back in with the new username or email

 ### Feature #7 Add meal
 To verify: go to meal log on nav bar, and press the add meal link.
 Fill out the form, and submit.
-A banner indicating a meal has been added should be show up.
-We have yet to display this data, but you could look in the db file to see if its their.
+A banner indicating a meal has been added should be show up, and the information you submited should appear in a content box.

 ### Feature #8 Journal
-Not completely complete, as it has yet to be incorperated with the database, but works temporarily if you dont navigate away.
-To verify: after logged in navigate to the journal link, and click on the journal entry link.
-On the new page add text/a journal entry to the text box and submit.
-The entry should appear below(it will be black text, this hasnt been styled yet)
+To verify: after logged in navigate to the journal link, and click on the add entry link.
+On the new page fill out the form and submit.
+You should be redirected to the journal page where your entry will be displayed.

+### Feature #9 TO-DO List
+TO verify: After logging in, click on the to do link on the nav bar.
+Click add entry, fill out the form and submit.
+You should see your new task appear

+### Feature #10 Challenges
+To verify: After logging in, click on the challenges link on the nav bar.
+Click add challenge, fill out the form and submit.
+You should see your challenge, and any other challenge created by any other user on the challenge page.

+### Feature #11 Edit challenges, meals and journal entries
+To verify: Click the edit button on a challenges, meal or journal entry, and resubmit the form with the edited content

+### Feature #12 Delete challenges, meals and journal entries
+TO verify: Click the delete button on a challenges, meal or journal entry, it should disappear